Congratulations To The MediSys Health Network’s CARE Award Recipients

 Please join us in congratulating:

-2. Ann Lal – Jamaica Hospital
+2. Ophthalmology Clinic – Jamaica Hospital

-5. Department of Medicine – Flushing Hospital
+4. Palliative Department & 3 West – Flushing Hospital

 We thank our employees for their contributions to making our hospitals high-reliability facilities that focus on patient-centered care.